Giving a Police Statement in Australia

 When to give a statement to police as an accused person

-Lawyers recommend that you not give police a statement if you are accused of a crime, without seeking legal advice.
+Lawyers recommend that you do not give police a statement if you are accused of a crime.
 Police may still charge you irrespective of whether you give a statement or not.

-You shouldn’t make partial statements either; that is, making a statement about some matters and not others.
 It is important to remember that the police can charge you on the basis of what you have said in your statement.
-You can also be found guilty of a crime based only on what you have said in your statement, even if there is no other evidence.
+You can also be found guilty of a crime based only on what you have said in your statement, where there is no other evidence.

 The courts cannot make any negative assumptions about you if you do not make a statement to police.
 The exception is in NSW where section 89A of the Evidence Act has now been enacted, and allows evidence of silence where the defendant has been charged with a serious indictable offence.
 This section states that Defendants may not be able to rely on a fact unless mentioned to police at the time of questioning.